Technically speaking, Porec, Venice‘s little sister, was the fourth stop on my tour through Croatia.

 If you absolutely want to stay in Poreč, do yourself a favor and don’t stay at the historic center – unless you are looking for lots of noisy company 24/7.

 I stayed at Apartments Oliva* and had a bedroom with a kitchenette and a small bathroom.
-To the next big supermarket and a drugstore, it’s three minutes walk, to the un-beachy beach it’s five, and to the historic city center 10 minutes.
+To the next big supermarket and a drugstore, it’s a three-minute walk.
+Then, to the un-beachy beach it’s five, and to the historic city center 10 minutes.